François-Henry Laperrine

-François-Henry Laperrine (born Marie Joseph François Henry Laperrine d'Hautpoul, September 29, 1860 - March 5, 1920) was a French general who served during World War I.
+François-Henry Laperrine (born Marie Joseph François Henry Laperrine d'Hautpoul, September 29, 1860 – March 5, 1920) was a French general who served during World War I.

 Biography

 Laperrine entered the École Spéciale Militaire de Saint-Cyr in October 1878 and became a captain in the 2nd Dragoons in November 1891.
 Laperrine organized the Compagnie Méharistes Sahariennes in 1897.
 He was a friend of Charles de Foucauld who was killed in 1916 in Tamanrasset.
 The two were honored on a stamp of Algeria in 1950.

 Laperrine died after a plane crash (a Breguet) in the Sahara in 1920.
-His companions, Lieutenant Bernard and mechanic Marcel Vasselin survived and recorded Le Peerrine's last words, "People think they know the desert...People think I know it.
+His companions, Lieutenant Bernard and mechanic Marcel Vasselin survived and recorded Laperrine's last words, "People think they know the desert...People think I know it.
 Nobody really knows it.
 I have crossed the Sahara ten times and I will stay here."
 Bernard and Vasselin buried Laperrine near the plane, but when a rescue party arrived he was disinterred and buried in Tamanrasset next to Foucauld.
 The fort was named for Laperrine.